Wake-up-Freeman/OLD-ODISEO/docs/full-node/run-a-full-terra-node/system-config.md

 This guide has been tested against Linux distributions only.
 To ensure a successful production environment setup, consider using a Linux system.
 :::

-Running a full Terra node is a resource-intensive process that requires a persistent server.
-If you want to use Terra without downloading the entire blockchain, use [Terra Station](https://station.terra.money/).
+Running a full Daodiseo node is a resource-intensive process that requires a persistent server.
+If you want to use Daodiseo without downloading the entire blockchain, use [Daodiseo Station](https://station.daodiseo.money/).

 ##  Hardware requirements